hamadmarri/gamma-text-editor/docs/gamma_structure.md

 ### ./plugins/plugins_manager.py
-Is responsible for initating plugins. by using "importlib" the plugins loaded and included to Gamma.
+Is responsible for initating plugins by using "importlib" the plugins loaded and included to Gamma.
 It goes through "plugin_list" to get exact name of the plugin package.
-For each plugin, plugin module is included, the app reference is passed to plugin, and the "activate" method of a plugin is called. "activate" is plugin init, so do not use plugins' `__init__` for complex operation.
-The plugins' `__init__` must only include direct references assignments (i.e. self.builder = app.builder).
-Other than these assignments, plugins activate must be your method for initializing you plugin.
+For each plugin, plugin module is included, the app reference is passed to plugin, and the `activate` method of a plugin is called. `activate` is plugin init, so do not use plugins' `__init__` for complex operation.
+The plugins' `__init__` must only include direct references assignments (i.e. `self.builder = app.builder`).
+Other than these assignments, plugins `activate` must be your method for initializing you plugin.
 The reason for this design is to know which plugin must be eager and which must be lazy plugin.
-Simply, if your activate method is not implemented (i.e. def activate(self): pass), then the plugin is lazy plugin.
+Simply, if your `activate` method is not implemented (i.e. `def activate(self): pass`), then the plugin is lazy plugin.

 Lazy plugins strategy is not implemented yet.
 But in future we will have